Four-dimensional operator systems without the lifting property: Introduction

-Past work has dealt with the problem of whether, for every finite-dimensional operator subsystem $\cS$ of $\qofh$, the identity map $\id:\cS \to \qofh$ has a ucp lift to $\bofh$.
+Past work has dealt with this problem of determining whether the identity map $\id:\cS \to \qofh$ of a finite-dimensional subsystem of $\qofh$ has a ucp lift to $\bofh$.
 Paulsen \cite{Pa82} constructed a five-dimensional operator subsystem of $\qofh$ for which this fails.
 Kavruk \cite{Ka14} constructed a four-dimensional operator subsystem of $M_6$ that does not have the lifting property--in turn, one can obtain a four-dimensional operator subsystem $\cS$ of $\qofh$ where the identity map has no ucp lift (see Remark \ref{remark: 4-dimensional from M6}).
-However, in Kavruk's proof the ucp map $\varphi$ that has no ucp lift is not explicit, and although this map can be arranged to have codomain $\qofh$ while having no ucp lift to $\bofh$, the ucp map involved is still not explicit.
-One can replace $\cS$ with $\varphi(\cS)$ and get a subsystem of $\qofh$ of dimension at most $4$ where the identity map has no ucp lift (see Proposition \ref{proposition: from ucp to identity map}); however, as the map $\varphi$ is implicit, the operator system is also implicit.
-Related to these works is the recent note of Pop \cite{Pop20} which proves the existence of finite-dimensional subsystems of $\qofh$ without the lifting property via alternative means; however, those subsystems are not explicit.
+However, in Kavruk's proof the ucp map $\varphi$ that has no ucp lift is not explicit, and although the map can be arranged to have codomain $\qofh$ while having no ucp lift to $\bofh$, the ucp map involved is still not explicit.
+One can replace $\cS$ with $\varphi(\cS)$ and get a subsystem of $\qofh$ of dimension at most four where the identity map has no ucp lift; however, as the map $\varphi$ is implicit, the operator system $\varphi(\cS)$ is also implicit.
+Related to these works is the recent note of Pop \cite{Pop20}, which proves the existence of finite-dimensional subsystems of $\qofh$ without the lifting property via alternative means; however, those subsystems are also implicit.

 The goal of this note is to provide a family of explicit examples of $4$-dimensional subsystems of the Calkin algebra without the lifting property.
-Our construction uses a finitely generated unital $C^*$-subalgebra $\cA$ for which there is a unital $*$-homomorphism $\rho:\mathcal{A} \to \qofh$ that does not have a ucp lift to $\bofh$.
-Given that $\mathcal{A}$ is generated as a $C^*$-algebra by $n$ unitaries $u_1,...,u_n$, we construct a $4$-dimensional subsystem $\mathcal{S}$ of $M_{n+1}(\cA)$ for which $(\rho \otimes \id_{n+1})_{|\mathcal{S}}$ has no ucp lift to $\bofh$.
-Our arguments have some similarities with an argument of Paulsen \cite{Pa82} where, from such a unital $C^*$-algebra $\cA$, a five-dimensional subsystem of $M_{n+1}(\cA)$ is constructed with this property, by using arguments of Olsen-Zame \cite{OZ76} to show that $M_{n+1}(\cA)$ is finitely generated.
-The key in that setting is using multiplicative domain arguments regarding this single generator of $M_{n+1}(\cA)$.
+The main result in this note relies on the existence of a finitely generated unital $C^*$-algebra $\cA$ that has a unital $*$-homomorphism into the Calkin algebra with no ucp lift to $\bofh$ (this was first proven by Anderson \cite{An78}).